asgiraldoc/Maximum-Likelihood-assignment---Evolutionary-Genetics-and-Phylogenetics/README.md

 <h3>DNA vs. Protein Models</h3>
 <p>In phylogenetics, substitution models describe the probability of mutations occurring at different sites within a sequence, capturing the evolutionary process more accurately. <strong>DNA models</strong> (like GTR and HKY) focus on nucleotide substitutions, where different rates can be assigned to transitions (e.g., A ↔ G) and transversions (e.g., A ↔ T). <strong>Protein models</strong> (like JTT and LG) are tailored to amino acid sequences, incorporating empirical data to account for the biochemical properties of amino acids, which affect how likely one amino acid is to replace another over time.
 These models are essential for generating more precise phylogenetic trees based on DNA or protein data.</p>

-<h3>Understanding Amino Acid (AA) Substitution Models with Empirical Frequencies</h3>
-<p>Amino acid substitution models are essential for capturing evolutionary patterns in proteins.
-Unlike nucleotide models, which work with only four bases, AA models manage the complexity of 20 amino acids, each with distinct biochemical properties and substitution behaviors.
-IQ-TREE supports a range of AA substitution models, including options that incorporate <strong>empirical frequencies</strong> derived from specific organisms or protein families, such as yeast and influenza, or pfam database.
-Applying these empirical frequencies can improve the model's accuracy when analyzing datasets that share similarities with those used to generate these frequency data.</p>

 <h3>Common Amino Acid (AA) Substitution Models in Phylogenetic Analysis</h3>
 <p>Various amino acid (AA) substitution models, such as BLOSUM, PAM, JTT, LG, and WAG, are commonly used.
 These models differ in their underlying data sources and the evolutionary assumptions they make, impacting how they fit specific protein datasets.</p>